 Right Sides Together (RST): This means that you put your 2 pieces of fabric together so that the right sides of the fabric are touching each other on the inside and the wrong sides of the fabric are showing on the outside.

-Satin Stitch: A stain stitch is a very tight, close together zig-zag stitch, like this:
+Satin Stitch: A satin stitch is a very tight, close together zig-zag stitch, like this:

 Seam Allowance: A seam allowance is the amount of fabric that is between stitch you are sewing and the very edge of your fabric.
 For example, if you are instructed to sew with a 1/2″ seam allowance, you would have 1/2″ between the stitch you are sewing and the edge of your fabric.